Theater Kid

 The fluorescent lights in the drama classroom hummed like they were trying to tell Jason something he couldn't quite understand.
 Outside, the southern Oregon rain hammered against the windows in sheets, turning the parking lot into a mirror that reflected nothing back but gray.
 It was October 1987, and Jason Hartley was sixteen years old, sitting in the back row of folding chairs, wondering what the hell he was doing there.

-"You'll love it," Kendra had told him a few weeks earlier, leaning against his locker with that casual confidence only seniors seemed to possess.
+"You'll love it," Lenora had told him a few weeks earlier, leaning against his locker with that casual confidence only seniors seemed to possess.
 She had dyed-platinum hair and wore too much eyeliner.
 Jason had been half in love with her since she'd asked him for a cigarette behind the gym.
 She only liked girls though.
 "Drama's easy.
 Mr. Carlson is cool.
 Plus, you've got that thing."

 "What thing?"